wish2023/tp/docs/DeveloperGuide.md

 ### Add task feature
 The adding of task mechanism is facilitated by `LogicManager`.

 The retrieving of task details is done by `Parser`.
-It splits the user input based on command type and the various parameters' description regardless of the order the user input the parameters in.
+It splits the user input based on the command type and the various parameters' description.
+The user can input the parameters in any order.
 The `AddCommand` class will then be executed and the task will be added to the `TaskList`.

-It implements the following operations:
+`Parser`, `AddCommand`, `TaskList` implements the following operations:

 * `Parser#parse` - Parse user input to retrieve the command type and task details.
-* `Parser#parseAddCommand` - Parse user input to retrieve the respective parameters' details and calls the `AddCommand` class.
+* `Parser#parseAddCommand` - Parse user input to retrieve the respective parameters' details and creates an `AddCommand` object.
 * `AddCommand#execute` - Add task into `TaskList` and calls `Ui` to print message output.
-* `Storage#saveTaskListData` - Writes the current task into the save file.
+* `Storage#saveTaskListData` - Writes the current task list into the save file.

 Given below is an example usage scenario and how the task adding mechanism behaves at each step.

 **Step 1.** The user adds a task to the application, by inputting `add n/Assignment1 t/1100 D/16-09-2020 d/2 r/Today i/high a/Refer to lecture notes`.

 **Step 2.** The input will be read in by the `Athena` class.
-The input will be parsed into `LogicManager` where the `Parser` will parse the user input to get the command type and details which executes the `AddCommand` class.
+The input will be passed into `LogicManager` where the `Parser` will parse the user input to get the command type and details which creates an `AddCommand` object.

 **Step 3.** The `TaskList` now contains 1 task (Assignment 1).
 The message to show if the task is added successfully is subsequently outputted by the `Ui` class to the user.
  After the command is executed, `LogicManager` calls `Storage#saveTaskListData` to automatically save the tasks in the `TaskList` into the save file.

-**Step 4.** Upon completion of execution, `LogicManager` returns a boolean value “false” to the active flag in `Athena` to allow the continuous run of the program.
+**Step 4.** Upon completion of execution, `LogicManager` returns a boolean value `false` to `Athena` to allow the continuous run of the program.

 The following sequence diagram illustrates how the task adding operation works: